Split-Community/helm-charts/README.md

 For more information on how to use Helm and customize the deployment, please refer to the Helm documentation.

-## Using Sealed Secrets for API Keys
+## Using Kubernetes Secrets for API Keys

-All charts in this repository now support storing API keys in [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) instead of ConfigMaps for enhanced security.
-This provides better protection for sensitive API keys in Kubernetes.
+All charts in this repository support storing API keys in Kubernetes Secrets instead of ConfigMaps for enhanced security.
+While you can create secrets directly, we recommend using [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) for GitOps workflows.

-### Why Use Sealed Secrets?
+### Why Use Secrets (via Sealed Secrets)?

 - **Enhanced Security**: API keys are encrypted and can only be decrypted by the controller running in your cluster
 - **GitOps Friendly**: Encrypted secrets can be safely stored in Git repositories
 - **Access Control**: Limits who can access the actual API key values

+**Note**: Once a SealedSecret is created and decrypted by the controller, it becomes a regular Kubernetes Secret.
+The charts reference these secrets using standard `secretKeyRef` syntax - there's no special handling needed.

 ### Prerequisites